Director of Public Art, Nashville Arts Commission

 Move Like You Stole It (zz ward)

 I create original, boundary-pushing instrumental music for ensembles, and also sound design and recorded audio for collaborations with artists like Adrienne Outlaw.
-My instrumental work is incredibly democratic: not just melody, harmony, rhythm; those roles shift around the ensemble.
-Sometimes the bass clarinet has the melody while the violin supports.
-Who said the violins and trumpets always had to lead?
+My instrumental work is incredibly democratic; musical roles shift around the ensemble give a freshness to the overall sound.
+Contemporary classical players enjoy playing my music.

 I’m a fan of both really rustic blues and really avant garde composers.
 To me I think there’s something genuine about the human expression that I see in both of those fields that maybe not everybody else does.